 The West Coast Poverty Center works to bridge the gaps between anti-poverty research, practice, and policy by connecting scholars, policymakers, and practitioners; facilitating important social policy research; magnifying the reach of new knowledge; and fostering the next generation of anti-poverty scholars.

 At the UW, the Center mentors the next generation of poverty scholars and practitioners through faculty awards, research assistantships and dissertation fellowships for graduate students, and graduate programs of study.
 Beyond the university, the Poverty Center works to bring poverty-relevant knowledge to policymakers and practitioners and to engage researchers and policy practitioners in dialogue through outreach, communications, and events.
 Learn more>

 Your Money, Your Goals: A Financial Empowerment Toolkit for Social Services

 The Consumer Financial Protection Bureau has created, Your Money, Your Goals, a toolkit that social services organizations can use to help their clients choose financial products and build skills in managing money, credit, and debt.
 Social services staff can use the toolkit to help clients dealing with debt and includes tools for:

 - Student loan repayment

 Help prevent scams aimed at seniors!

-The financial education non-profit CENTS has created Senior Money , which is an instructional DVD, companion website, and in-person presentations to teach senior citizens how to spot and avoid all the scams aimed at them.
+The financial education non-profit CENTS has created Senior Money, which is an instructional DVD, companion website, and in-person presentations to teach senior citizens how to spot and avoid all the scams aimed at them.
 The video, which features Attorney General Bob Ferguson, has three 35 minute sections: 1) reverse mortgages, 2) scams, and 3) identity theft and estate planning.
-Please contact Tony Leahy at email@example.com or 206-267-7017 if you would like a free DVD or in-person presentation at your facility.
-The website has the video and additional resources (www.seniormoneyproject.org).
+Contact Tony Leahy at firstname.lastname@example.org or 206-267-7017 if you would like a free DVD or in-person presentation at your facility.
+The website has videos and additional resources can be found at www.seniormoneyproject.org.